 If lawyers were creative writers, they wouldn’t say, “My client is innocent.
 She has an alibi.”
 They’d say, “My client spent her evening like usual: chopping peppers and garlic over sizzling oil, popping one-too-many candied mints as she watched the 7 o’clock news, and thinking about the legitimacy of nation-states as she read Foucault in the bathtub.”

 Of course, lawyers don’t talk like this.
 Why are we getting this deep into the human experience?
 We have a job to do.
 Besides, creative writing requires practice and deep thought.
 In fact, it took me 12 minutes just to come up with a backstory for this nameless, alibi-ed character.

 Far more than most types of writing, creative writing invites the reader into an immersive world of experience.

 “Show, don’t tell” can have a home in many writing styles that aren’t always thought of as creative writing, such as in journalism.
-But for the most part, creative writing works remarkably differently from other types of writing, and has remarkably different aims, because it is so strongly oriented toward inviting the reader into an immersive world of experience.
+But for the most part, creative writing works differently from other types of writing, and has remarkably different aims, because it is so strongly oriented toward inviting the reader into an immersive world and experience.

 Should I Use “Show, Don’t Tell” Writing All the Time?

 Nobody uses “Show, don’t tell writing” all the time, because some pieces of information are better off summarized.